Autograph of Nicolaus Copernicus' De revolutionibus: Type C paper

 Paper C is the oldest used in the manuscript.
 Its watermark depicts a rather thick snake, resembling the stance and curvature of a seahorse, with its head bent beyond the axis towards the margin, while its tail points in the opposite direction, although its end is also directed towards the margin.
 On the snake's head, there is a fleur-de-lis resembling a crown, and a tongue protrudes from its mouth directed upwards and ending in a blade-shaped tip.
 The snake's body is divided by a dorsal line into two parts, which are further divided into segments by oblique horizontal lines descending downwards.
 In Charles Briquet's catalogue, the most similar watermark is cataloged as number 10,738.

 As established, this watermark was often found on papers from southern France, Spain, and Italy in the 15th and 16th centuries.
 However, the most similar ones to those found in the De revolutionibus manuscript were discovered on paper known from Middelburg from 1525.
 There, an even earlier paper was discovered, with a watermark featuring a similar depiction of the snake's tongue, dated to 1520.

 Dating the paper is also facilitated by the fact that the text written on paper C, on leaf 88 verso, discusses an astronomical observation made by Copernicus on 11 March 1516.
 The occurrence of paper C ends on leaf 89.

 Type D paper

 Paper D contains a watermark depicting a hand protruding from a cross with 9 pinnacles, with fingers raised upwards and spread out, placed beneath a crown.
 This paper is of inferior quality.
-Analysis of watermarks on similar paper has shown its origin from the town of Tulle in France, dating back to the years 1523 and 1526.
+Analysis of watermarks on similar paper has shown its origin from the town of Tulle, France, dating back to the years 1523 and 1526.
 Presumably, this paper reached Copernicus through the Netherlands, similar to paper C. In Charles Briquet's catalogue, the most similar watermarks are cataloged as number 10,944 and 10,946.

 On paper D, Copernicus provided information and comments on astronomical observations from 27 September 1522 (leaf 128), 22 February 1523 (leaf 166), and 12 March 1529 (leaf 173).
 It is assumed that this paper was used by Copernicus from 1523 to 1533.
 Paper D occurs between leaves 9 and 192.